arctic-hen7/sycamore-hydration-inteprolation-mre/README.md

-# sycamore-hydration-inteprolation-mre
+# MRE: Sycamore Hydration Interpolation

-A minimum reproducible example for an issue with Sycamore's hydration systems.
+A minimum reproducible example for an issue with Sycamore's hydration systems in which interpolated variables have their values duplicated at the element-level.